Vote 2024: The Top Narrative Attacks Disrupting Global Elections

 1. AI-Generated Content

 Advanced AI models can now create persuasive fake news articles, images, and videos.
-This content can be tailored to specific audiences and distributed at scale, making it a powerful tool for disinformation campaigns.
+This content can be tailored to specific audiences and distributed at scale, making it a powerful tool for narrative attack campaigns.
 In Indonesia, a doctored video of a speech given by the then-president made it appear as though he gave the speech in Mandarin, even though he gave it in English.
 Deepfakes were not the only type of AI-generated content affecting the elections in Indonesia.
 The winner of the presidential election used this technology to create content that was clearly AI-generated—unlike deceptive deepfakes—showing him as a cartoon character in an effort to better resonate with younger voters.

 Challenges posed by AI-generated content: